SurrealAI/surreal/docs/on-boarding.md

 python -m ipykernel install --user --name other-env
 ```

+## Docker - Kubernetes - Google Cloud
-## To run an experiment remotely, we deploy the framework into docker containers.
+To run an experiment remotely, we deploy the framework into docker containers.
 Here are the setup guides
 * Ask Yuke to add you to the surreal-dev google cloud project.
 * (Skip this unless you are adding new dependencies to the codebase, which should be rare) Install [docker](https://www.docker.com)
 * Install [google cloud commandline tools](https://cloud.google.com/sdk/).